-Jervis Shopping Centre, which celebrated its 21st birthday in 2017, has long established itself as one of Dublin’s most successful and vibrant shopping environments.
+Jervis Shopping Centre has long established itself as one of Dublin’s most successful and vibrant shopping environments.

 Located on Dublin’s busiest shopping street, Mary Street, the Shopping Centre is home to a wide range of stores offering fashion, leisure, technology as well as a growing selection of dining options for visitors to enjoy.
-In recent years, the Centre has deepened its fashion credentials by attracting the biggest New Look in the world, Ireland’s flagship Topshop, Dublin’s only Stradivarius and with new brands like Best Menswear and Vila now open, there is even more reasons for fashion lovers to visit.
+Recently the centre has deepened its fashion and beauty credentials by attracting the biggest JD Sports in Ireland and a new Superdrug, it is also home to the biggest New Look in Europe, Topshop, a brand new Stradivarius, Best Menswear, Timberland and VANS; there’s even more reasons for fashion lovers to visit.

-Arriving at Jervis Shopping Centre could not be more convenient – the Jervis Luas stop is right at the entrance to the Centre and Dublin bus stops and the Dart are within a few minutes’ walk.
-For those preferring to drive, the Centre’s very modern carpark offers 750 car spaces.
+Arriving at Jervis Shopping Centre could not be easier – the Jervis Luas stop is right at the entrance and Dublin bus stops and the Dart are within a few minutes’ walk.
+For those preferring to drive, the Centre’s very modern car park offers 750 car spaces.

 Although its main entrance is on Mary Street, the centre is named for Jervis Street Hospital on whose site it was built following the hospital’s closure in the late 1980s.
 The existing Marks and Spencer store on Mary Street was incorporated into the new centre, with the other anchor tenants being Quinnsworth (now Tesco) and New Look in the unit formerly occupied by Debenhams.